jye-lim/weather_prediction_app/MIGRATION.md

 For changes since v0.3.3, the log usually references the merged PR that made the change and its author.

-### NON-BREAKING CHANGES (OUTLINE ONLY)

-#### Accessibility

-- Skip to main content: the first keyboard-navigatable item is now a link to skip over the sidebar and header to the main content of the page.
-PR: [#949].
-- Aria-labels: improved `aria-label`s have been added to various site elements.
-PRs: [#950], ...
-- Other general improvements: gradual changes have improved tab focusability, contrast, and semantic elements.
-More work still to come.
-PRs: [#498], [#846]

-#### Configuration

-- Mermaid support: first-class support for [Mermaid](https://mermaid.js.org/) - a JavaScript-based diagram and charting tool supported by GitHub - has been added to the theme. **This feature is opt-in.** See the new doc subsections in [Configuration]({% link docs/configuration.md %}#mermaid-diagrams) and [Code]({% link docs/ui-components/code.md %}#mermaid-diagram-code-blocks) for more.
-- Multiple Google Analytics tags are now supported.
-PR: [#1029]

-#### Customization

-- all user-facing text is now customizable; previously, several elements (ex search placeholder) were hardwired into the theme.
-Now, users can blend custom includes and layouts to internationalize their sites.
-- we've clarified the role of `custom.scss` to be imported last; to allow users to define custom or override variables, we've added a new file `setup.scss`.
-PR: [#1135]

-#### Custom Includes

-We've added several custom `_includes` to provide users with more customization options for different site elements.
-We've also added a section to [Configuration]({% link docs/customization.md %}#override-includes) to outline these.

 All of these are opt-in by default; however, **these may be breaking if you have existing `_includes` with the same name**.

 Each item is listed with the relevant file and PR.